 without wrecking the environment entirely in the attempt.”- E.O.
 Wilson

 Closing the Environmental Enforcement Gap

 CPR is an independent and non-partisan research institute and think tank.
-Its main objectives are to provide thought leadership and creative solutions to address pressing intellectual and policy issues.
-It is one of the 27 national social science research institutes recognized by the Indian Council of Social Science Research (ICSSR), Government of India.
+Its main objectives are to provide creative solutions to address pressing intellectual and policy issues.
+It is one of the 27 national social science research institutes recognized by the Indian Council of Social Science Research (ICSSR), which is a part of the Government of India.
 It is set apart by its multi-disciplinary approach and unique blend of scholarship and practical expertise.
-CPR’s faculty have considerable impact on policy and public debates.
+CPR’s faculty has considerable impact on policy and public debate.

 Click here to learn more about the Environmental Justice Program’s Publications.